ForumProjectTelerik/FORUM/README.md

 <!-- Register/Login -->

 ### 🟥 Register/Login ✅
-> This section allows you to successfuly register using your own email/username/password.
+> This section allows you to successfully register using your own email/username/password.
 > After registration you will be able to login.

->Uppon logging in our system you will get a specific token from which you can access every section in our website
+>Upon logging in our system you will get a specific token from which you can access every section in our website

 *🔴❗WARNING DON'T SHARE YOUR TOKEN TO ANYONE ❗🔴*